syncfusion-content/wpf-docs/wpf/GridControl/Performance.md

 ---
 layout: post
-title: Performance of WPF GridControl | Syncfusion
+title: Performance in WPF GridControl control | Syncfusion
-description: Learn here about how to handles the Syncfusion WPF GridControl features and its records, testing process.
+description: Learn about Performance support in Syncfusion WPF GridControl control and more.
 platform: wpf
 control: GridControl
 documentation: ug
 ---

-# Performance of GridControl
+# Performance in WPF GridControl

 Essential Grid is well known for its optimized performance.
 This section points out a sample that illustrates how to do high frequency updates in Grid control.